EmergingThreats/phishpunch/README.md

 # phishpunch

-ClamAV signatures that have been translated from the ET OPEN rules.
+ClamAV signatures for phishing landing pages that have been translated from the ET OPEN rules.